lbovet/vertx-rest-storage/README.md

 * POST: Stores the request body under a new resources named with a random UUID.
 * DELETE: Delete the collection and all its members.

-Runs either as a module or can be integrated into an existing application by instantiating the RestHandlerHandler class directly.
+Runs either as a module or can be integrated into an existing application by instantiating the RestStorageHandler class directly.

 Configuration
 -------------